SymmetricDevs/Dev-Docs/src/contributing/git-for-dummies.md

 git pull upstream BRANCH
 ```

 To pull the changes from the Supersymmetry repository.
 Running a regular `git pull origin BRANCH` command will pull from your forked repository.
+Usually this branch will be main.

 You can now edit files within your instance directory as you see fit.